DashboardHub/PipelineDashboard/README.md

 4. `npm start`

 Then visit `http://localhost:4200/`

+#### DEPLOY (optional)

+1. Deploy all the code (db, functions and UI - you don't have to use the UI, you can connect from your local code, instructions below)
+   1. `npm --prefix web run build:local`
+   2. Login in with firebase cli `firebase login` and then deploy `firebase deploy --project pipelinedashboard-dev`

 **NOTE: Do not forget to run `npm run list` in `web` or `functions` directory depending on where you made your changes before commiting, these will run the lint checks for you**